mkoppanen/pzq/README.md

 --sync-divisor
 Sync divisor is used to determine how often the messages should be flushed to disk.
-Effectively, on each operation a random number between 0 and sync_divisor is chosen and if the number is 0 then a sync is done.
-Setting higher sync divisor causes things to run faster but this comes with the cost of possibly more messages lost on crash.
+On each operation a random number between 0 and sync_divisor is chosen and if the number is 0 then a sync is done.
+Setting  higher sync divisor causes things to run faster but this comes at the cost of possibly losing more messages on crash.

 --hard-sync
-Hard syncing will cause the database to sync all the way to the physical device, which again makes things a bit more secure at the cost of performance.
+true for physical synchronization with the device, or false for logical synchronization with the file system.
+Defaults to false.

 --inflight-size
 Defines the maximum size in bytes for the messages that are in flight.
 Setting